ceramicnetwork/docs-docusaurus/docs/protocol/js-ceramic/networking/data-feed-api.md

 ## Interact with the Data Feed API

 Below you can see a few examples of how you can interact with the Data Feed API.
+Currently, Data Feed API is available as read-only with support for `GET` methods and access to Ceramic's aggregation layer.

-The following request will return the following type of objects as activity is done on the Ceramic node:
+The following request `GET` will return the following type of objects as activity is done on the Ceramic node:

 **Request:**
 `GET /api/v0/feed/aggregation/documents`